Scroll to content

 HOMEWORK

 Homework will be set weekly through a range of resources.
 Children will be expected to complete homework as a means of further developing or extending their learning .
 These will be generally given out on Wednesday beginning on the 17th September and will be due the following week Friday.
-Homework will include a set of spelling words that will be used in class during the week as well one or two other pieces from different subjects and topics.
+Homework will include a set of spelling words that will be used in class during the week.
+They will also be using the SATS Companion website to access Maths, English or Science homework which will also be set on a Wednesday.
 Please encourage your child to complete each piece of work.

 Parent Partnership